Top 10 Venture Capital Firms Investing in Bitcoin Startups

 Image of Pantera Capital - Top VCs in Bitcoin

-• Industries of focus: Bitcoin, Blockchain, Financial Services
+• Industries of focus: Bitcoin, Financial Services, Venture Capital

 • Founded: 2003

-• Notable investments: Aave, NEAR Protocol, Cosmos, Arbitrum, Polkadot
+• Notable portfolio companies: Aave, NEAR Protocol, Cosmos, Arbitrum, and Polkadot

 You can refer to their website here.